 #6 Don’t jump in right away!

 After your pool is filled and chemically balanced, you still need to postpone the cannonballs until you can clearly see the bottom and the recommended acidity levels are in check.
+Bulk water delivery for pools can save you plenty of time, so you’re still ahead of schedule if you have to wait a little while to jump in.

 #7 You can calculate how much water you will need